Switchblade: Present day

-Modern-day Switchblade Development
+Modern-day switchblade development

 Despite federal law, there are still a number of U.S. knife companies and custom makers who build automatic knives, primarily for use by the military and emergency personnel.
 Some well known present-day automatic knife manufacturers include Buck Knives, Colonial Knife Co., Microtech Knives, Benchmade, Severtech, Gerber Legendary Blades, Mikov, Pro-Tech Knives, Dalton, Böker, Spyderco, Kershaw Knives, and Piranha.
 Colonial currently manufactures the M724 Automatic Rescue Knife, which is currently being issued for use in all U.S. military aircraft ejection seat survival kits.

 The classic Italian-style stiletto switchblade continues to be produced in Italy, Taiwan, and China.
 Automatic knife manufacture in Italy consists predominantly as a cottage industry of family-oriented businesses.
-These include Frank Beltrame and AGA Campolin, who have been making automatic knives using hand assembly techniques for more than half a century.
+These include Frank Beltrame and AGA Campolin, which have been making automatic knives using hand assembly techniques for more than half a century.
 Since the late 1990s, the nations of Taiwan and China have emerged as large-scale producers of automatic knives.

-Automatic or switchblade knives have been produced in the following countries: Argentina, China, Czech Republic, England, France, Germany, Hong Kong, India, Italy, Japan, Mexico, Korea, Pakistan, Poland, Russia, Spain, Switzerland, Taiwan and U.S.A..
+Automatic or switchblade knives have been produced in the following countries: Argentina, China, Czech Republic, England, France, Germany, Hong Kong, India, Italy, Japan, Mexico, Korea, Pakistan, Poland, Russia, Spain, Switzerland, Taiwan and U.S.A.